provenance-io/provenance/x/oracle/spec/05_events.md

 ---
 ## EventOracleQuerySuccess

-This event is emitted when a `ICQ` response is received from an `ACK` and is successful.
+This event is emitted when an `ICQ` response is received from an `ACK` and is successful.

 | Type               | Attribute Key | Attribute Value                 |
 | ------------------ | ------------- | ------------------------------- |